nagasriramnani/GeoTrack-Visualizer/README.md

 For Azure deployment we can use the Azure App services and we can deploy it from azure app services.

 ## 👤  Naga Sri Ram Kochetti.
-Msc in Big Data & High Performance Computing Liverpool
+Msc in Big Data & High Performance Computing (UOL)
 📍 London, UK

 ## 🧪 Try Locally